jd28/rollnw/tools/mudl/README.md

 # Dump every area in a module to screenshots
 mudl area --dump ./mymodule.mod --output ./out/areas --skip-existing --limit 50 --debug
 ```

+`area-edit-benchmark` measures orientation-only and model-replacement commits
+for one tile and an evenly distributed batch of up to 64 tiles.
+It also moves
+a retained tile-preview batch between two disjoint cell ranges to measure the
+mouse-hover path.
+Every presented frame includes the persistent tile-editor
+grid batch.
+Each scenario reports its first cold sample separately, retains
+the required model assets for warmup and repeated samples, restores the exact
+original state, and does not write the module.
+The JSON separates model
+preparation, instance, light, scene-summary and render-record refresh work from
+frame submission, GPU wait and CPU/GPU rendering.
+It records whether each frame
+reused cached area draw lists.
+GPU timing is `null` when unavailable.

 ### Inspection